 Fasting is no different.
 Because fasting is already more intensive than most diets, taking fasting to an extreme can be problematic.
 The movie goes into some of the dangers of fasting and explores many of the variants of fasting that are popular and may be beneficial for people.
 Simply put, fasting is a weapon to be used in the fight against obesity related conditions and perhaps some aging related conditions.

 But, like any weapon, it has two edges.
 It has real power, and that power can be used constructively and it can also, in the wrong hands, be used destructively.
 It is all a matter of context and applicability.
 Much of the resurgence of interest in fasting as a therapeutic option centers around intermittent fasting – generally of shorter duration done consistently and frequently.
 The 5:2 diet, popularized by Dr. Michael Mosley is 2 days of fasting per week, but those ‘fasting’ days still allows 500 calories per day.
 Time restricted eating such as a 16:8 schedule, allows you to eat during only 8 hours of the day, so 16 hours are spent fasting.
-Many of the patients in my Intensive Dietary Management program use 24 hour to 36 hour fasts 2-3 times per week, and this is done under medical supervision with their physician.
+Many of the patients in my Intensive Dietary Management (edit now called The Fasting Method) program use 24 hour to 36 hour fasts 2-3 times per week, and this is done under medical supervision with their physician.

 Certainly I use extended fasting as well, but generally limited to 7-14 days, only in the appropriate person and with supervision.
 Clients are always instructed to stop immediately if not feeling well, and we also check in with them regularly.
 Longer fasts have more power, but more risk.
 To me, there is no reason to fast for 30 consecutive days just for the sake of argument.
 Why not do 4 separate 7-day fasts instead?
 It will have roughly the same beneficial health effects with far less risk.